freshworks/crayons/packages/crayons-core/src/components/form/readme.md

 </code-group>

-## Demo - Form inside an accordian
+## Demo - Form inside an accordion

 Form can be created inside an accordion by passing the form to accordion body.